Formal Feature Interpretation of Hybrid Systems: Preliminaries

-The input to our problem is a system defined as a {HA} $\mathcal{H}$, and a feature $F$ specified in FIA.
-There may be multiple valuations of $F$ on the runs of $\mathcal{H}$ (there can also be a continuum of valuations).
-Our objective is to find the range of valuations of $F$ over all possible runs of $\mathcal{H}$.
-This section outlines how this requirement is transformed to a reachability problem.
+Given a system defined as a {HA} $\mathcal{H}$, and a feature $F$, the objective is to find the range of valuations of $F$ over all possible runs of $\mathcal{H}$.
+This section presents the requisite definitions of HA, and feature semantics over runs of a HA.